-It's famously quite expensive here (according to some estimates, it's the 7th most expensive city in the world).
-So the fact that popular restaurant Icelandic Street Food is both delicious and inexpensive means it truly is a must.
+It's famously quite expensive here - according to some estimates, it's the 7th most expensive city in the world - so the fact that popular restaurant Icelandic Street Food is both delicious and inexpensive means it truly is a must.

 If you're after something a little more upscale, Nostra restaurant serves up gourmet four, six and eight-course meals in a swanky modern setting.
 Nostra is also lauded for its delicious vegan and vegetarian options.

-For a small city with a population of just about 120,000, Reykjavik has a surprisingly hopping nightlife and some of the bars and clubs stay open until the wee hours, so it's easy to go to multiple places in a night.
+For a small city with a population of just about 120,000, the Reykjavik nightlife is surprisingly hopping and some of the bars and clubs stay open until the wee hours, so it's easy to go to multiple places in a night.